afshinakhgar/Vue-Starter-Kit/README.md

 ### Tech

-Dillinger uses a number of open source projects to work properly:
+VueJs Compiler uses a number of open source projects to work properly:

 * [Vue Js] - Intuitive, Fast and Composable MVVM for building interactive interfaces!
 * [node.js] - evented I/O for the backend